Painting & Drawing Undergraduate Overview

-With up to 80 courses offered in the Department of Painting and Drawing at the School of the Art Institute of Chicago (SAIC) each semester, students have the choice, freedom, and openness to design a painting and drawing curriculum tailored to their creative needs while developing the skills and conceptual foundations necessary for a sustainable art practice.
+With up to 80 courses offered in the Department of Painting and Drawing, it’s clear why the School of the Art Institute of Chicago (SAIC) is one of the leading schools for painting and drawing in the country.
+Students pursuing a bachelor’s degree in fine arts have the choice, freedom, and openness to design a painting and drawing curriculum tailored to their creative needs.
+Through rigorous course studies, students develop the skills and conceptual foundations necessary for a sustainable art practice.

 1. Painting Practice Classes: This is an introductory prerequisite course for all other painting classes.
-It is taught by a variety of faculty, each with their own pedagogical approach.
+It is taught by a variety of faculty, each with their own unique teaching style.
 Students learn the fundamentals of painting with a strong emphasis on developing proficiency with fundamental formal and material processes.
 Students also become familiar with various forms of visual and critical engagement in order to catalyze their conceptual development.

 • The Abstract Image